-- 172. The Subcommittee on Review of the National Assembly Rules consists of Assembly members appointed in such a way that - - (a) the majority party in the Assembly has three members; - (b) the largest minority party in the Assembly has two members; and - (c) the other minority parties in the Assembly have one member each.
+- 172. The Subcommittee on Review of the National Assembly Rules consists of eight Assembly members appointed in such a way that- - (a) the majority party in the Assembly has three members; - (b) the three largest minority parties in the Assembly have one member each; and - (c) two of the other minority parties in the Assembly have one member each.